 Q. What are the benefits of a down comforter?

 A down comforter provides more insulation and warmth than a standard quilt and adds a touch of luxury to the bedroom.

 Q. Which is better, a down comforter or a duvet?

 A down comforter and duvet (or duvet insert) are one and the same.
-However, a duvet cover is like a pillowcase for your comforter that helps keep it clean.
+However, a duvet cover is like a pillowcase for your comforter that helps keep the down comforter insert clean.

-Q. What is the best way to wash down comforters?
+Q. What is the best way to wash a down comforter?

-The absolute best way to wash down comforters is via a professional laundromat or to spot/hand wash at home.
+The best way to wash a down comforter is via a professional laundromat or to spot clean or hand-wash at home.